 Depending on the model, a Tesla uses USB-A, USB-C, or both types of ports — so get a drive that fits.
 This port is generally inside the car’s glove compartment, which is designed as the car’s built-in vault — you can securely lock it with a passcode.

-To make a portable drive ready for a car, all you have to do is format it into the exFAT file system, using a computer or the car’s screen.
+To make a portable drive ready for a car, you must format it into the exFAT file system using a computer or the car’s screen.

 Finally, avoid using any security for the drive, such as password-protecting it — the car has no mechanism to handle that.
-That said, on the list of best portable drives below, pick one of those day-to-day options.
+That said, pick one of those day-to-day options on the list of best portable drives below.

 Tesla Sentry’s energy consumption